 - Residents will attend a National Sports Medicine Conference, contribute to SMAOC reviews, and administer pre-participation physical examinations for young athletes in the community.

 - Academic requirements include a Sports Medicine Scholarly Project as well as presenting at didactic conferences and journal club meetings.

 - University Athletic Association’s Facilities

 The resident will be evaluated through periodic reviews and a comprehensive examination.
-The Goals and Objectives will be used as a guide for determining successful completion of the SMAOC.
+The goals and objectives will be used as a guide for determining successful completion of the concentration.

 Following completion of the Sports Medicine area of concentration, the Family Medicine Residency Program Director and SMAOC faculty supervisor submit documentation to the resident’s portfolio summarizing the training completed in the AOC.
 The resident will have a solid foundation that will enhance their marketability in pursuing a sports medicine fellowship should they choose to do so.